topleft/mongo-crud-tutorial/readme.md

 ![httpie-put-200](./public/images/httpie-put-200.png)

+First off, we called `put` on our router object.
+This is just another word for update and it is the RESTful syntax for our CRUD app.

-Look at the path we defined for this route.
+Look at the path that we defined for this route.

 `/items/:id`

 The `:id` allows us to pass in a value with the URL and recieve it on the otherside via the request object.
-You can see in the logic of the route we are grabbing that id with via `req.params.id`.
+You can see in the logic of the route that we are grabbing that id with `req.params.id`.
 The variable name you put after the colon is the variable name you will use to access the value within the route. pretty cool.
 This means we have two ways to pass info to the route:

 1 via the URL, req.params
 1 via the body (possibly in a form), req.body

-In this route we used both to gut our update accomplished.
+In this route we used both to get our update accomplished.
 There are many different ways to utilize this functionality and how you implement it will come down to the specific project needs.

 #### DELETE